Period Spaces for Hodge Structures in Equal Characteristic: The Slope Filtration Theorem

 {\it Remark.} The definition of $\sigma$-modules over $B\dbl z\dbr$ and over $B\dbl z\dbr[z^{-1}]$ also makes sense if $B$ is an arbitrary $\BF_q$-algebra.
-The later setting is of importance in studying the reduction modulo $\zeta$ of $\sigma$-modules and we will work in this framework in Chapter~2.
+The latter setting is of importance in studying the reduction modulo $\zeta$ of $\sigma$-modules and we will work in this framework in Chapters~\ref{ChaptHPTheory} and \ref{ChaptPeriodSpaces}.

-To define $\sigma$-modules over $B\ancon[r]$ and $B\overcon$ we have to work with sheaves on the corresponding rigid analytic spaces mentioned above.
-This could be done also for the affinoid $B$-algebras $B\langle\frac{z}{\zeta^r}\rangle$, and $B\langle\frac{z}{\zeta^r},\frac{\zeta^{r'}}{z}\rangle$.
+To define $\sigma$-modules over $B\ancon[r]$, $B\{z,\frac{\zeta^{r'}}{z}\rangle$, $B\overcon$, and $B\{z\}$ we have to work with sheaves on the corresponding rigid analytic spaces mentioned above.
+This could be done also for the affinoid $B$-algebras $B\langle\frac{z}{\zeta^r}\rangle$ $B\langle\frac{\zeta^{r'}}{z}\rangle$, and $B\langle\frac{z}{\zeta^r},\frac{\zeta^{r'}}{z}\rangle$.
 In view of \cite[Proposition 7.3.2/3 and Theorem 9.4.3/3]{BGR} we get for these an equivalent definition as follows.